bzhanglab/PepQueryMHC/README.md

 | chr1:21-40\|chr1:87-90 | .  | any value | ... | any value |

 ### White list
-A white list is a set of barcodes selected for inclusion in the analysis of single-cell RNA-seq data.
+A white list is a set of barcodes selected for inclusion in the analysis of single-cell RNA-seq data.<br>
 **Input format**
 | Barcode |
 | :---:   |